 Stable governance in a swiftly changing cosmetics market

 The composition of the Board of Directors reflects L’Oréal’s unique shareholding structure and guarantees the interests of all its shareholders.
-Alongside the Chairman and Chief Executive Officer, there are three directors from the Bettencourt Meyers family, two directors who represent Nestlé, seven independent directors and two directors representing employees.
+Alongside the Chairman and Chief Executive Officer, there are three directors from the Bettencourt Meyers family, two from the Nestlé company, seven independent directors and two directors representing employees.

 Chairman and Chief Executive Officer

-The diversity and complementarity of the directors’ industrial, financial and entrepreneurial expertise equips them to quickly and thoroughly assess the development challenges facing L’Oréal, the leader of a globalised and highly competitive cosmetics market in which the need to innovate and adapt is crucial.
+The diversity and complementarity of the directors’ industrial, financial and entrepreneurial expertise equip them to quickly and thoroughly comprehend the development challenges facing L’Oréal, the leader in a globalised and highly competitive cosmetics market in which the need to innovate and adapt is crucial.
 Most of the directors have experience managing international groups at the highest level.
-In 2018, following the departures of Xavier Fontanet and Charles-Henri Filippi, the Board welcomed two new independent directors: Patrice Caine and Axel Dumas.
+In 2019, the Board welcomed a new independent director, Fabienne Dulac, Chair and Chief Executive Officer of Orange France and Deputy Chief Executive Officer of the Orange Group.

-At 31 December 2018, Board members represent seven different nationalities and 46% of them are women.
-Three of the four Committees are chaired by independent female directors.
+As of 31 December 2019, Board members represented seven different nationalities, with an almost even gender balance (54% women).
+Three of the four committees are chaired by independent female directors.